tjanach/commands/linux commands.md

 + spaces after [ and before ] !!!!
 + -eq, -ne, -gt, -lt, -gte, -lte for numbers
 + =, != for strings
-+ all operator in man test
++ all operators in man test
 ```sh
 #!/bin/bash
 if [[ $# -eq 0 ]]; then